 - Just pull out your thinking cap to play this addictive game!

 Never Have I Ever

 One of our personal choices

-Let me warn you up front, this has been played on Ellen.
+Let me warn you upfront, this is one of our travel games that has been played on Ellen.
 And we all know that Ellen loves to embarrass her guests in the most inappropriate ways.
-So walk on by if you aren’t up for a lot of TMI!
+So walk on by if you aren’t up for a lot of TMI in your travel games!
 Each card in the deck has a description of embarrassing moments in life.
 You know, those things you really wish you hadn’t done.
 If you have actually experienced that dreadful moment, you can win a lot of points.
-The player who has the most points wins.
+The player who has the most points wins this fun game.

 Do a U-Turn for Historical Markers

 from Lori from Travel – Moments in Time

 My husband and I love to take road trips!
 To prevent silence from settling in, we stop along the way for photos or even to visit some places.
 If we know some interesting attractions are on our way, we make sure to include them ahead on our itinerary.
 Other times, we are mesmerized by the landscape or intrigued by something, so we stop, take pictures or take a closer look at the thing that caught our eye, and then we get back on the road.
 Now, we have what to talk about!
 Always something new, always making connections and, sometimes, having different opinions allows us to char for a long while.
 Until the next stop;) One thing is clear though: no trip is boring and there is no silence in the car.

 - Friends just shared a new app with us called ExploreHere that points out historical markers and other interesting historical sites as you drive by.
 No more need to pull over!
 While it is a paid app, you can take advantage of the free trial for your next road trip adventure.